wa1tnr/ard-disc-wiki-tnr-sandbox/basicsOfProgramming.md-sbx.md

 Some boards only have an `RGB` LED, which needs a completely different approach to get it to work (at all).

-Old school LEDs just needed power (and a series, current-limiting resistor) to operate, so those were great for simple testing.
+Old school LEDs just need power (and a series, current-limiting resistor) to operate, so those are great for simple testing.
 The above program uses one of those (as the Uno has one soldered onto it, permanently).

 *If your board only has an `RGB` LED, you'll need to connect a single, old school LED, with a series resistor (about 1k Ohms) to one of the